Comic strip syndication: Further consolidation (2000s)

-Upon the acquisition of Times Mirror Company in 2000, the Los Angeles Times Syndicate was merged into Tribune Media Services, which still operates today under the name Tribune Content Agency, and syndicates close to 20 comic strips.
+Upon the acquisition of Times Mirror Company in 2000, the Los Angeles Times Syndicate was merged into Tribune Media Services, which still operates today under the name Tribune Content Agency, and syndicates close to 15 comic strips.

 In 2009, Universal Press Syndicate merged with Uclick to form Universal Uclick.
 In 2011, Universal Uclick acquired United Media (with its divisions United Feature Syndicate and the Newspaper Enterprise Association) to become the largest American press syndicate.

-As a result, Universal Uclick (now known as Andrews McMeel Syndication) has become one of the largest print syndicators in the United States, as United Media was one of the company's main competitor in the industry.
-King Features Syndicate and Creators Syndicate still have extensive operations.
+As a result, Universal Uclick became one of the largest print syndicators in the United States, as United Media was one of the company's main competitor in the industry.
+King Features Syndicate and Creators Syndicate still had extensive operations' at that point, the top five syndicates were King Features, Creators Syndicate, Tribune Media Services, Universal Uclick, and the Washington Post Writers Group (WPWG).

+Challenging times (2005–present)

+Syndicates responded in different ways to the rise of digital content — Uclick launched its digital distribution portal, GoComics, in 2005; and King Features launched its Comics Kingdom in 2008; while other syndicates did not embrace digital distribution so warmly.
+Among other things, the syndicates' digital portals allowed them to continue selling strips that had ended or no longer ran in print.

+A 2015 article in the trade magazine Editor & Publisher highlighted the challenges facing comic strip syndication, which included the rise of digital content and declining readership in print newspapers.
+Whereas syndicates had formerly launched three or more strips each year, it was now common to introduce as few as one new strip per year.

-In 2011, the top five syndicates were King Features, Creators Syndicate, Tribune Media Services, Universal Uclick, and the Washington Post Writers Group.
+In late 2016, the top-selling syndicates were Universal Uclick and King Features, with 80 and 62 active strips, respectively.

-As of 2017, the leading strip syndicates were Andrews McMeel, King Features, and Creators Syndicate, with the Tribune Content Agency and the Washington Post Writers Group also in the running.
+In January 2017, Universal Uclick became known as Andrews McMeel Syndication.
+As of 2017, the leading strip syndicates were Andrews McMeel, King Features, and Creators Syndicate, with the Tribune Content Agency and the Washington Post Writers Group still active but declining.

+In early 2022, The Washington Post Writers Group announced it would wind down its comic strips and editorial cartoons business announcing it would finish out any existing contracts.
+In response, a number of strips left for other syndicates (mostly to Andrews McMeel).
+In addition, a group of WPWG editorial cartoonists — including Clay Bennett, Jack Ohman, and Pedro X. Molina — left for Nick Anderson's Counterpoint Media, which launched its own syndication service.
+In September 2022, Counterpoint began syndicating comic strips, first taking on Darrin Bell's Rudy Park and then Gene Weingarten, Dan Weingarten, and David Clark's Barney & Clyde, both of which were formerly distributed by WPWG.